ans-group/docs.ukfast.co.uk/source/network/load-balancers/deploying-changes.md

 * Listeners being set to redirect to HTTPS without an SSL certificate to work alongside
 * Listeners being set to redirect to HTTPS without a bind being added on port 443

-If you are unsure what the configuration validator is asking you to do, you can always [https://my.ukfast.co.uk/pss/create](create a PSS request) to speak to a member of our support team*.
+If you are unsure what the configuration validator is asking you to do, you can always [create a PSS request](https://my.ukfast.co.uk/pss/create) to speak to a member of our support team*.

 Once you've fixed all the issues and gone back to the deployments screen it will change to the "ready to deploy" screen.